w3c/klreq/README.md

 **To just follow the work:** Rather than 'Watch' this repository, [subscribe](mailto:public-i18n-korean-request@w3.org?subject=subscribe) to the [public-i18n-korean](https://lists.w3.org/Archives/Public/public-i18n-korean/) mailing list.
 That list is notified (no more than once a day, and in digest form), about changes to issues in this repository, but also about other W3C Working Group issues related to the Korean writing systems.

+If you prefer to receive notifications of all discussions for Chinese, Japanese, and Korean languages,  [subscribe](mailto:public-i18n-cjk-request@w3.org?subject=subscribe) to the [public-i18n-cjk](https://lists.w3.org/Archives/Public/public-i18n-cjk/) mailing list.

 **To contribute content:** All contributors should read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).

 **To become a participant, editor, or chair:** contact [Richard Ishida](mailto:ishida@w3.org).
 We welcome participation requests.